HelenaCGarry/HelenaCanever.github.io/about/index.md

 ---

 ## Bio
-I was born in Italy and grew up in Italy ad Finland.
+I was born in Italy and grew up in Italy and Finland.

 As a young student I pursued my studies in Molecular Biology and Genetics.